ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Helia

-A lean, modular, and modern implementation of IPFS for the JS and browser environments.
-Superseded [js-ipfs](#js-ipfs).
+A lean, modular, and modern implementation of IPFS for the JS and browser environments that supersedes [js-ipfs](#js-ipfs).
 Learn more at [https://github.com/ipfs/helia](https://github.com/ipfs/helia).

 ### Hole punching